 A regular AR-15 fires, ejects, and chambers rounds using either a direct-impingement or piston-operated gas recoil system.
 That's a mouthful, let's just call it a gas system either way.
 Just like the AR-15 comes in a plethora of calibers and configuration, so too does its gas system.
 There is no real, "universal" logic for picking the right gas setup for your black rifle, SBR, or pistol.
 Today, we're going to explain it all, so you save the knowledge for yourself!
 Let's get started.

 How does the AR-15's gas system work?

-And that's how it works!
-Just kidding.
 The gas-recoil functionality of any firearm is designed to replace the need to have a manual bolt.
 A direct-impingement system interacts directly with the bolt carrier group (BCG) to automatically cycle the bolt back and forth with every trigger pull, allowing for semiautomatic fire.
-Here's the full, step-by-step explanation of how the AR-15's direct-impingement gas system cycles rounds (we'll explain piston systems later):
+Here's the full, step-by-step explanation of how the AR-15's direct-impingement gas system cycles rounds.

 The gas expands inside the BCG, forcing it backwards into the buffer tube.
 As the BCG rides backwards, an extractor pulls out the spent shell casing to make room for a new round.
 The spring and buffer inside the buffer tube compress and rapidly expand, driving the bolt carrier group back into the upper receiver.
 As the BCG rides forward, it grabs a new round from the magazine and chambers it, making it ready to fire.
 Rinse, and repeat.